 I recommend pushing your nails into the lemon and letting it soak for 30 seconds then apply some oil and then use a cuticle pusher to neaten up your cuticles.

 Now if you dont have lemon juice you can use apple cider vinegar.
 Which contains acetic acid that also weakens the cuticle skin making them easier to remove.

 I recommend soaking your cuticles in some apple cider vinegar for 30 seconds.
 Then apply some oil and then you can gently push and shape your cuticles.

-Both lemon juice and apple cider vinegar also kills any bacteria or microbes on your cuticles which will help to prevent any infection from forming.
+Both lemon juice and apple cider vinegar also kill any bacteria or microbes on your cuticles which will help to prevent any infection from forming.

 5- Use an Exfoliant (Face Wash)